“Each of these Neapolitan cookies is like a snowflake,” says pastry chef Mathew Rice.

-He went on to explain that he recently learned that the product was now all-natural and even uses beet for coloring.
+He went on to explain that he recently learned that Nesquik is now all-natural and even uses beet for coloring.
 Check Nesquik’s site to see for yourself!

 Mathew says that he likes to buy all different sprinkles and then mix them together to form his own blends.
 The sprinkle mix on his cookies is a beautiful example.

-Mathew (shown above) created these cookies for an Ice Cream-themed fundraising event in St. Louis this weekend called Scoop and Gather.
-If you are in the area, be sure to check it out!
-You’ll also get to see this cake:
+Mathew (shown above) created these cookies for an Ice Cream-themed fundraising event in St. Louis where he also served this cake:

 The Neapolitan Cookie Recipe

 Huge thank you to Mathew Rice for providing the recipe below.
 These cookies are soft, chewy, and have three distinct flavors.
 Enjoy!